sauce-archives/help/docs/getting-started/recorder.md

 <img src="/img/guides/recorder/recorder-06.png">

 This will open the assertion builder.
 On the left side you'll see two devices side by side which represent your app before and after the execution of the click action.
-In the <em>Appearing Locators</em> tab pick elements which you expect to appear after an action the performed.
-The system gives you a few suggestions that you can you can modify in the <em>Move and Resize</em> mode.
-You can also draw your own in the <em>Draw New</em> mode.
+In the Appearing Locators tab pick elements which you expect to appear after the action was executed.
+The system gives you a few suggestions that you can modify in the Move and Resize mode.
+You can also draw your own locator in the Draw New mode.

 <img src="/img/guides/recorder/recorder-07.png" class="center shadow">